-When vapers ask how much nicotine is in a cigarette, it’s often because they’re trying to calculate what nicotine concentration they want in e-liquid.
+When vapers ask how much nicotine is in a cigarette, it’s often because they’re trying to calculate what nicotine strength they want in e-liquid.
 The idea is to mimic the hit they get from cigarettes, and get the same nicotine experience from vaping that they do from smoking.

 But knowing how many milligrams of nicotine are in one cigarette won’t necessarily translate to vaping.
 That’s because the method of delivery is much different, and even an equivalent amount of nicotine won’t provide the same kick when delivered in a vape versus in a cigarette.